kubapeter/portfolio/Coursera Courses/Specializations/Programming in Java: A Hands-on Introduction/Java Object Basics: Functions, Recursion, and Objects/Week 2/README.md

 >"Write a recursive method called `recursivePower` that takes two integers[^remark] as parameters.
 The first parameter is the base and the second parameter is the exponent.
 Return the base parameter to the power of the exponent."

-[^remark]:Although the challenge mentions "integers as parameters", the code I share only handles the cases where the exponent is non-negative (as well as the official solution of codio).
+[^remark]:The code I share only handles the cases where the exponent is non-negative (as well as the official solution of codio).